pmndrs/react-three-flex/README.md

 ### Stretching

-By default `react-three-flex` controls elements position only.
+By default `@react-three/flex` controls elements position only.
 In some cases you may want to control element sizing too.
-Since `react-three-flex` has no information about how the inner content size works, you need to set your content size manually.
-To do so `react-three-flex` provides you the container size in two ways:
+Since `@react-three/flex` has no information about how the inner content size works, you need to set your content size manually.
+To do so `@react-three/flex` provides you the container size in two ways:

 - Using a **children render function**: